Public opinion: Formation

-Numerous theories and substantial evidence exists to explain the formation and dynamics of individuals' opinions.
+Numerous theories and substantial evidence exist to explain the formation and dynamics of individuals' opinions.
 Much of this research draws on psychological research on attitudes.
 In communications studies and political science, mass media are often seen as influential forces on public opinion.
 Additionally, political socialization and behavioral genetics sometimes explain public opinion.

 Mass media effects

 The formation of public opinion starts with agenda setting by major media outlets throughout the world.
 This agenda setting dictates what is newsworthy and how and when it will be reported.
-The media agenda is set by a variety of different environmental and newswork factors that determines which stories will be newsworthy.
+The media agenda is set by a variety of different environmental and news-work factors that determine which stories will be newsworthy.

 Another key component in the formation of public opinion is framing.
-Framing is when a story or piece of news is portrayed in a particular way and is meant to sway the consumers attitude one way or the other.
+Framing is when a story or piece of news is portrayed in a particular way and is meant to sway the consumer's attitude one way or the other.
 Most political issues are heavily framed in order to persuade voters to vote for a particular candidate.
 For example, if Candidate X once voted on a bill that raised income taxes on the middle class, a framing headline would read "Candidate X Doesn't Care About the Middle Class".
 This puts Candidate X in a negative frame to the news reader.

 Social desirability is another key component to the formation of public opinion.
 Social desirability is the idea that people in general will form their opinions based on what they believe is the prevalent opinion of the social group they identify with.
 Based on media agenda setting and media framing, most often a particular opinion gets repeated throughout various news mediums and social networking sites, until it creates a false vision where the perceived truth can actually be very far away from the actual truth.
 When asked for their opinion on a subject about which they are uninformed, people often provide pseudo-opinions they believe will please the questioner.